caseyg/awesome/TOPICS.md

 *   [gluonfield/enchanted](https://github.com/gluonfield/enchanted) - Enchanted is iOS and macOS app for chatting with private self hosted language models such as Llama2, Mistral or Vicuna using Ollama.

-## llama

-*   [gluonfield/enchanted](https://github.com/gluonfield/enchanted) - Enchanted is iOS and macOS app for chatting with private self hosted language models such as Llama2, Mistral or Vicuna using Ollama.

-*   [Prat011/awesome-llm-skills](https://github.com/Prat011/awesome-llm-skills) - A curated list of awesome LLM and AI Agent Skills, resources and tools for customising AI Agent workflows - that works with Claude Code, Codex, Gemini CLI and your custom AI Agents

-*   [Aider-AI/aider](https://github.com/Aider-AI/aider) - aider is AI pair programming in your terminal

-*   [IBM/watsonx-developer-hub](https://github.com/IBM/watsonx-developer-hub) - Examples and guides for building Gen AI applications on the watsonx platform.

-*   [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, DeepSeek, Perplexity, Gemini, Gemma, Llama, Grok, and more.

-*   [meta-llama/llama-cookbook](https://github.com/meta-llama/llama-cookbook) - Welcome to the Llama Cookbook!
-This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
-We also show you how to solve end to end problems using Llama model family and using them on various provider services

-*   [IBM/wxflows](https://github.com/IBM/wxflows) - Examples and tutorials for building AI applications with watsonx.ai Flows Engine

 ## llama2

 *   [gluonfield/enchanted](https://github.com/gluonfield/enchanted) - Enchanted is iOS and macOS app for chatting with private self hosted language models such as Llama2, Mistral or Vicuna using Ollama.

 *   [meta-llama/llama-cookbook](https://github.com/meta-llama/llama-cookbook) - Welcome to the Llama Cookbook!
 This is your go to guide for Building with Llama: Getting started with Inference, Fine-Tuning, RAG.
 We also show you how to solve end to end problems using Llama model family and using them on various provider services

-## mistral

-*   [gluonfield/enchanted](https://github.com/gluonfield/enchanted) - Enchanted is iOS and macOS app for chatting with private self hosted language models such as Llama2, Mistral or Vicuna using Ollama.

-*   [nbonamy/witsy](https://github.com/nbonamy/witsy) - Witsy: desktop AI assistant / universal MCP client

-*   [LearningCircuit/local-deep-research](https://github.com/LearningCircuit/local-deep-research) - Local Deep Research achieves ~95% on SimpleQA benchmark (tested with GPT-4.1-mini).
-Supports local and cloud LLMs (Ollama, Google, Anthropic, ...).
-Searches 10+ sources - arXiv, PubMed, web, and your private documents.
-Everything Local & Encrypted.

-*   [IBM/wxflows](https://github.com/IBM/wxflows) - Examples and tutorials for building AI applications with watsonx.ai Flows Engine

-*   [CommandCodeAI/BaseAI](https://github.com/CommandCodeAI/BaseAI) - BaseAI — The Web AI Framework.
-The easiest way to build serverless autonomous AI agents with memory.
-Start building local-first, agentic pipes, tools, and memory.
-Deploy serverless with one command.

 ## ollama-app